Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,p)

 This process certainly produces a module, with quotients both of our original summands, and so this module must be indecomposable.
 Note that if one tries to do this with say two copies of $3/7,9$ then the fact that $\Ext^1(3,7)$ is $1$-dimensional means that this module splits, so one needs the modules at the top (in this case $3$ and $5$) to be different.

 One can continue this process until one constructs an indecomposable module $M$ with all (non-projective) simple modules appearing in the top and the socle of $M$ exactly once.
-As an example, the diagrams of the two such modules for $p=11$ (one for $\PSL_2(11)$, one for faithful modules for $\SL_2(11)$) are as follows:
+As an example, the diagrams of the two such modules for $p=11$ (one for $\PSL_2(11)$, one for the faithful modules of $\SL_2(11)$) are as follows:

-We can take subquotients of these modules and construct new indecomposable modules, and we claim that this constructs all non-projective, indecomposable modules for $\SL_2(p)$.
+We can take subquotients of these modules and construct new indecomposable modules, and we claim that this constructs all non-projective, indecomposable modules for $\SL_2(p)$, other than the Steinberg module.

-Firstly, the non-simple indecomposable subquotients of the module $M$ are in one-to-one correspondence with connected subdiagrams of the diagram with at least one edge, since one notes that no two distinct subdiagrams of the diagram above have the same first and second rows.
-In the case of simple modules, of course each appears twice.
+First, the non-simple indecomposable subquotients of the module $M$ are in one-to-one correspondence with connected subdiagrams of the diagram with at least one edge, since one notes that no two distinct subdiagrams of the diagram above have the same first and second rows.
+In the case of simple modules, of course each appears twice as a subdiagram.